 You should be editing your photographs.

 It really is a rare occasion when a photograph cannot be improved with editing.
 Like maybe I’ve encountered it once or twice in six years as a pro photographer.
 And in that time I would estimate I have taken more than 200,000 photographs.
-So we’re looking at a ratio of perhaps 1 in 50,000 photographs can’t be improved with editing.
+So we’re looking at a ratio of perhaps 1 in 50,000 photographs can’t be improved with editing in some way.
 In my view.
 Those are pretty crazy numbers.

 The scope for improvement – the number of factors that you can change, makes it almost impossible that there is nothing you can do to improve a photo.